Thriving in a Virtual Landscape Family Resources

 Children can also reach out to counsellors at Kids Help Phone, who are available 24/7, via phone (1-800-668-6868), text (CONNECT to 686868) or online (kidshelpphone.ca).

 Social narratives are teaching tools most commonly used with children and adults who have exceptionalities to help develop skills and support the understanding of abstract concepts.
-Below is a COVID-19 story (social narrative) for kids.
-Most of the information is from the WHO website.
+Click here for a COVID-19 story (social narrative) for kids.